miscgrasp/miscgrasp.github.io/README.md

 # MISCGrasp

-This is the repository that contains source code for the [NeuGrasp website](https://miscgrasp.github.io/).
+This is the repository that contains source code for the [MISCGrasp website](https://miscgrasp.github.io/).

 If you find PAPER_NAME useful for your work please cite:
 ```